FLIQS: One-Shot Mixed-Precision Floating-Point and Integer Quantization Search: FLIQS Framework

 where $\eta$ is the RL learning rate.
-This procedure is chosen due to its low complexity, and it helps address the performance concerns with one-shot searches.
-A performance comparison of one-shot search techniques is shown in Appendix~\ref{sec:search-performance}.
-Other reinforcement learning methods, such as PPO, and more sophisticated policy models, such as multi-layer perceptron models, offered no quality improvements while being more costly to compute.
+This procedure is chosen due to its low complexity, and it helps address the performance concerns with one-shot searches (analysis shown in Appendix~\ref{sec:search-performance}).
+Other reinforcement learning methods, such as PPO, and more sophisticated policy models, such as multi-layer perceptron models, offered no quality improvements while being more costly.

 \textbf{Format Search Space}: For pure quantization search, this work evaluates FLIQS on two search spaces: FLIQS-S and FLIQS-L. FLIQS-S includes the standard power-of-two formats, while FLIQS-L includes a larger set of formats between four and eight bits.
 For floating point, FLIQS-L includes 16 formats, which to our knowledge is the largest quantization search performed.
 Full details of the quantization search spaces can be found in Appendix~\ref{sec:search-space}.